 -What people actually pay versus the MSRP (As I discuss here, as it turns out, what people actually pay is way less than the quoted price.
 An expensive hip replacement for example can be negotiated to a much lower price by the insurer and the patient pays only a small fraction of the quoted price.)

 I think some of the hype about student loan debt is overblown, and for all the doom and gloom about student loans, at the individual level, it’s better than consumer debt and credit cards, which have higher interest rates and far fewer payment plans.
-Also consumer goods deprecate whereas a college degree gains value in terms of higher inflation adjusted wages, and also consumer goods can be repossessed but an education cannot.
-Auto and credit card debt are the worst because of high interest rates, deprecation, repossession, and terrible terms and lack of negotiating power.
+Also consumer goods depreciate whereas a college degree gains value in terms of higher inflation adjusted wages, and also consumer goods can be repossessed but an education cannot.
+Auto and credit card debt are the worst because of high interest rates, terrible terms, and lack of negotiating power.

 Although student loan debt cannot be discharged in court, consumer debt is also very hard to discharge due to 2005 reforms to the bankruptcy law and carries severe consequences.